Jun 13, 2023

 The fintech impact on loyalty programs isn’t limited to organizations operating in the financial sector.
 Fintech solutions can eliminate potential pitfalls in the successful implementation of a loyalty program, including account inactivity, low redemption rates, time delays, high transaction costs, high system management costs and low numbers of new and retained clients.

-March saw a fierce competition in the restaurant industry in terms of developing loyalty programs.
+March saw fierce competition in the restaurant industry in terms of developing loyalty programs.
 The competition dates back to a few years earlier and it all started with fried chicken!

 In 2019, Popeyes launched a fried chicken sandwich that rocked the American fast food market.
 Sales skyrocketed as every other chain fought to keep up, along with the supply chain.